akkiirah/TitlelessWindows/README.md

 -----

 ### TODO:
-- Find a way to supress opening a powershell window when running the script.
+- ~~Find a way to supress opening a powershell window when running the script.~~
 - Let the script run in the background and update the title bar of newly opend windows automatically.
-- Find a way to completly hide the title bar.
-No single pixel shall live.
+- ~~Find a way to completly hide the title bar.
+No single pixel shall live.~~
+- Find a way to restore or create a custom border.
 -----